-- A. Child care centers, less than 24-hour care (referred to as "centers"), provide comprehensive care for children when the parents or guardians are employed or otherwise unavailable to care for the children.
-Child care centers may operate twenty four (24) hours a day, but the children are cared for at the center fewer than twenty four (24) hours a day. - B. Child care centers, less than 24-hour programs of care, include the following types of facilities: - 1.
-A "large child care center" provides care for 16 or more children between the ages of 2 1/2 and 18 years. - 2.
-A "small child care center" provides care for 5 through 15 children between the ages of 2 and 18 years. - 3.
-An "infant program" provides care for children between the ages of 6 weeks and 18 months. - 4.
-A "toddler program" provides care for children between the ages of 12 months (when walking independently or with a health care provider's statement indicating developmental appropriateness of placement in a toddler program) and 36 months. - 5.
-"Preschool" is a part-day child care program for 5 or more children between the ages of 2 1/2 and 7 years. - 6.
-"Kindergarten" provides a program for children the year before they enter the first grade. - 7.
-"Full day program" enrolls children for five (5) or more hours per day. - 8.
-"Part day program" enrolls children for a maximum of up to five (5) hours per day.
-Individual children shall not attend more than one (1) five (5) hour session per day.
+- A. Childcare centers that provide less than 24-hour care (referred to as "centers") provide comprehensive care for children when the parents or guardians are employed or otherwise unavailable to care for the children.
+Childcare centers may operate twenty-four (24) hours a day, but the children are cared for at the center fewer than twenty-four (24) hours a day. - B. Childcare centers that provide less than 24-hour programs of care include the following types of facilities: - 1.
+A "large childcare center" provides care for 16 or more children between the ages six (6) weeks and eighteen (18) years. - 2.
+A "small childcare center" provides care for up to fifteen (15) children between the ages of two (2) and eighteen (18) years. - 3.
+An "infant program" provides care for children between the ages of six (6) weeks and eighteen (18) months.

-- 9. A "drop-in child care center" provides occasional care for 40 or fewer children between the ages of 12 months and 13 years of age for short periods of time not to exceed six (6) hours in any 24-hour period of time or fifteen (15) hours in any seven (7) day period of time. - 10.
-"Staff": all references to staff or staff positions include paid staff and equally qualified volunteers under Section 7.702.44, E. - C. Licensed child care centers enrolling children five (5) years of age or younger are required to participate in Colorado Shines, the state quality rating and improvement system.
+- 4. A "toddler program" provides care for children between the ages of twelve (12) months (when walking independently or with a health care provider's statement indicating developmental appropriateness of placement in a toddler program) and thirty-six (36) months. - 5.
+A "preschool" is a childcare program for five (5) or more children between the ages of two and one-half (2 1/2) and seven (7) years. - 6.
+A "mobile part-day preschool program" is a program with a mobile classroom that uses no permanent building on a regular basis, for children three (3) to seven (7) years of age, with no more than (8) eight children at any given time.
+Each class session must not exceed five (5) hours. - 7.
+A "kindergarten program" provides a program for children the year before they enter the first grade.
+Only private kindergarten programs not regulated by the Colorado Department of Education are required to be licensed. - 8.
+A "full day program" enrolls children for five (5) or more hours per day. - 9.
+A "part-day program" enrolls children for a maximum of up to five (5) hours per day.
+Individual children shall not attend more than one (1) five (5) hour session per day. - 10.
+A "drop-in childcare center" provides occasional care for 40 or fewer children between the ages of twelve (12) months and thirteen (13) years of age for short periods of time not to exceed six (6) hours in any 24-hour period of time or fifteen (15) hours in any seven (7) day period of time. - 11.
+A "teen parent program" provides care for children fourteen (14) days old to thirty-six (36) months and is operated by an accredited public school system on school premises.
+Infants between seven (7) and thirteen (13) days old may be accepted for care with written approval from a health care provider. - 12.
+"Staff" all references to staff or staff positions include paid staff, equally qualified volunteers, and substitutes under Section 7.702.45. - C. Licensed childcare centers enrolling children five (5) years of age or younger are required to participate in Colorado Shines, the state quality rating and improvement system.